randomdrth/MyNeuralNetwork/README.md

-# Building a Neural Network from Scratch to Classify MNIST and Fashion-MNIST Datasets
+# Building a Neural Network from Scratch

 Welcome to my neural network implementation project!
 This notebook walks through the process of building, training, and evaluating a feedforward neural network from scratch using only NumPy.